chandralek/ratings/README.md

 # Ratings Service.

 Ratings service is developed on PHP.
-PHP will bo
+PHP will not be mad